CEOs sour on Trump policies, warn they hurt business, investment

 Apple this month warned of disappointing quarterly revenues, citing slowing iPhone demand in China.
 Samsung Electronics Co Ltd, the world's biggest maker of smartphones and the manufacturer of chips for other smartphone makers including Apple and Huawei, said its fourth-quarter profit likely dropped 29 percent.

 "For the long run...
-I worry that the trend will expand to many other countries and industries, and at that time... we all will be negatively affected," Ken Hu, deputy chairman of China's Huawei Technologies [HWT.UL], said in Davos.
+I worry that the trend will expand to many other countries and industries, and at that time... we all will be negatively affected," Ken Hu, deputy chairman of China's Huawei Technologies, said in Davos.

 Huawei, the world's biggest producer of telecommunications equipment, is "probably suffering the most right now" because it relies on heavily integrated and globalised supply chains, Hu said.